Advertisement

 Parentification in the Latino Community: Growing Up Too Fast

-On the topic of a healthy, well-adjusted childhood, we have to talk about the fact that not all children get that privilege.
+When it comes to the topic of a healthy, well-adjusted childhood, it’s essential to talk about the fact that not all children get the privilege of having an actual childhood.
 The ideal parent/child dynamic consists of parents providing the care children need so they can focus only on learning and enjoying the process of growing up.
 However, not all parents have the mental stability, emotional maturity, health, and/or resources to provide that, resulting in parentification.

 Parentification 101